Solving Linear Programs with Fast Online Learning Algorithms: Application: Sifting for Linear Programs

 However, computing an interior point or some center of the dual feasible region is often too costly for huge LPs.

-\paragraph{Accelerate Sifting by Online Algorithm} Generally speaking, to accelerate sifting one needs \begin{itemize}[itemsep=0pt] \item a good estimate of $\{ j : x^{\ast}_j > 0 \}$. \item some approximate $\hat{\y} \approx \y^{\ast}$ \item a cheap algorithm that obtains them \end{itemize} To this point it's not hard to see that our online algorithm is a perfect candidate to fulfill all three requirements above.
+\paragraph{Accelerate Sifting by Online Algorithm} Generally speaking, to accelerate sifting one needs \begin{itemize}[itemsep=0pt] \item a good estimate of $\{ j : x^{\ast}_j > 0 \}$. \item some approximate $\hat{\y} \approx \y^{\ast}$ \item an inexpensive algorithm that obtains them \end{itemize} To this point it's not hard to see that our online algorithm is a perfect candidate to fulfill all three requirements above.
 First, we can use $\hat{\x}$ as a score function to build initial $\mathcal{W}$.
 For example, we can choose some threshold value $\tau$ and initialize $\mathcal{W} = \{j: \hat{x}^j \geq \tau\}$.
 During the sifting procedure, we can use the approximate dual solution from online algorithm to stabilize the dual iterations.
-Most importantly, online algorithm is cheap enough and its running time is negligible compared to the whole sifting procedure.\condsep
+Most importantly, online algorithm is effcient and its running time is negligible compared to the whole sifting procedure.\condsep

 In practice, we can efficiently embed sifting into the LP pre-solver by going through the problem data several times before sifting starts.
 As our experiments suggest, online algorithm manages to identify the basis status for a wide range of real-life LPs.\condsep